|Address:||2101 Allen Blvd.|

 Since 2017, thanks to our partnership with Marshall Boats, park visitors can experience Marshall Park and Lake Mendota like never before.
 Boat rentals, including pontoons, a cafe and lessons are available.

-The sculpture Mildred, was created to celebrate the intellect, moral strength, and political conviction of Mildred Elizabeth Fish Harnack and was dedicated in 2019.
+The sculpture Mildred, located in Marshall Park, was created by John Durbrow to celebrate the intellect, moral strength, and political conviction of Mildred Elizabeth Fish Harnack and was dedicated in 2019.

 Mildred Fish Harnack was an American woman from Milwaukee, who attended UW Madison.
 She moved to Germany, completed a Ph.D. in Literature, and moved to Berlin with her husband Arvid Harnack.
 The Harnacks and their friends formed a resistance group and worked to help the Allies defeat the Nazis.
 They were arrested by the Gestapo, and sentenced to death.